123-Anshika/PARALLAX-WEBSITE/README.md

 This project helped me refine my web design skills and experiment with creative layouts.
 Excited to explore more interactive web experiences!

-Check it out here: [Your Website Link] 🌍

 Would love to hear your thoughts!
 Feedback is always welcome. 😊
 #WebDevelopment #ParallaxScrolling #HTML #CSS #UIUX